pmrowla/streamlink-plugins/README.md

 - Currently only supports direct `live.eplus.jp` (ticketed) stream or VOD URLs.
 - Streamlink will count as one (desktop brower) "device" against the e+ limit when viewing a stream or VOD.
+- `--player-passthrough=hls` is incompatible with e+ since the video player will not have access to the authenticated HTTP session.